marcodpt/microspa/README.md

     </nav>

     <!--
-      This is the root of the router: the path by default is #/ but you can add a data-path attibute the `todo` input will start with: read a book -->
+      This is the root of the router, by default #/ but you can add a data-path attibute.
+      The `ms-todo` will start with: read a book
+    -->
     <main id="app">
       <h1>MicroSPA</h1>